aws-samples/aws-kendra-transcribe-media-search/README.md

 Your metadata files must be stored in the same bucket as your media files.
 You can specify a location within the bucket for your metadata files using the optional CloudFormation parameter `MetadataFolderPrefix`.
 If you don't specify an S3 prefix, your metadata files must be stored in the same location as your indexed documents.
 A metadata file must have the same name as the associated media file, with the additional filename suffix `.metadata.json` added.

 See Kendra documentation for more details on how and where to create metadata files: [S3 document metadata](https://docs.aws.amazon.com/kendra/latest/dg/s3-metadata.html)
+The **AccessControlList** field of the document metadata can be used to allow or deny access to the document to specific users and groups.
+When the authentication and access tokens are enabled in the Finder application, it sends the user token of the logged in user along with the query to the Kendra index.

 ## Add Transcribe options
 You can add transcribe options - additional configuration settings to customise your media file transcription job - using a transcribe options file.
 Each transcribe options file is associated with an indexed media file.
 Adding transribe options allows you to take full advantage of Amazon Transcribe features, such as [Custom vocabularies](https://docs.aws.amazon.com/transcribe/latest/dg/how-vocabulary.html), [Automatic content redaction](https://docs.aws.amazon.com/transcribe/latest/dg/content-redaction.html), [Custom Language models](https://docs.aws.amazon.com/transcribe/latest/dg/custom-language-models.html), and more.